-In this lesson, we'll look at what modifiers are in regular expressions and how they can be used and what for.
+In this lesson, we will look at modifiers in regular expressions.
 Modifiers are used differently in JavaScript than in the examples, so use PCRE to experiment with them.

 In the example below, the regular expression corresponds to a single substring: